Batman: Arkham Knight: Plot

 The Arkham Knight activates the Cloudburst, flooding the city with fear toxin.
-Batman destroys the drone carrying the Cloudburst and convinces Ivy to empower an ancient tree that can neutralize the toxin; she succeeds and saves Gotham, but the exertion kills her, while Batman's exposure to the toxin strengthens Joker's control over him.
+Batman destroys the tank carrying the Cloudburst and convinces Ivy to empower an ancient tree that can neutralize the toxin.
+She succeeds and saves Gotham, but dies from the exertion, while Batman's exposure to the toxin strengthens the Joker's control over him.
 Batman pursues the Arkham Knight to a construction site to rescue Gordon.
-The Knight reveals himself as Jason Todd, the previous Robin, who was tortured and seemingly murdered by the Joker, and has since been left traumatized.
-Todd blames Batman for abandoning him, and escapes after refusing Batman's offer to help him recover.
-Batman and Gordon confront Scarecrow on the building's roof, where Oracle is revealed to be alive, her suicide having been a hallucination.
+The Knight reveals himself to be Jason Todd, the previous second Robin, who was tortured and seemingly murdered by Joker.
+Todd blames Batman for abandoning him and escapes after refusing Batman's offer to help him.
+Batman and Gordon confront Scarecrow, where Oracle is revealed to be alive, with her suicide having been a hallucination.
 Batman rescues Oracle and returns her to the Gotham City Police Department (GCPD), but Scarecrow escapes with Gordon as a hostage.
 Using the remaining militia, Scarecrow assaults the GCPD to eliminate Batman's allies.
 Batman and Oracle neutralize the militia, but Scarecrow uses the distraction to kidnap Robin.

 To save Robin and Gordon, Batman surrenders to Scarecrow and is taken to the ruins of Arkham Asylum.
-Scarecrow reveals Batman's secret identity, Bruce Wayne, to the world on television, before repeatedly injecting Batman with the fear toxin to break him before the public.
-Batman and the Joker battle for control inside Batman's mind; Joker attempts to weaken Batman by recounting the people who have suffered and died because of Batman's crusade, but Batman triumphs and locks the pleading Joker away in his mind forever to be forgotten—the Joker's only fear.
+Scarecrow unmasks Batman as Bruce Wayne to the world on television, before repeatedly injecting Batman with his fear toxin to break him before the public.
+Batman and Joker battle for control inside Batman's mind; Joker attempts to weaken Batman by showing the effects of succumbing to the infection, but Batman triumphs and locks the Joker away deep within his mind, forever to be forgotten—the Joker's only fear.
 Todd saves Batman, who subdues Scarecrow with his own fear toxin.
 After Batman ensures that Gotham is safe, Gordon dispatches the police to reclaim the streets, and Batman activates the "Knightfall Protocol" to protect his loved ones.
-Surrounded by reporters, Batman returns home to Wayne Manor where he is greeted by Alfred.
-As the pair enter the manor, it explodes, seemingly killing them both.
-Sometime later, Gordon, now Mayor of Gotham, prepares to attend Oracle and Robin's wedding.
+Surrounded by reporters, Batman returns home to Wayne Manor, where Alfred greets him; as the pair enter the manor, it explodes.

+Sometime later, Gordon, now the Mayor of Gotham, prepares to attend Oracle and Robin's wedding.
 Elsewhere, two muggers attack a family in an alley but are confronted by a nightmarish figure resembling Batman.